vtex/faststore-docs/docs/how-to-guides/platform-integration/vtex/integrating-the-vtex-login.md

 ## Before you start

-Before proceeding any further, make sure you have already [configured the custom domain name of your FastStore website](/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website).
+- Ensure you have already [configured the custom domain name of your FastStore website](/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website).
+- Stores using Portal (Legacy) technology must have the secure domain on VTEX IO.
+To do, please open a ticket with the [VTEX support team](https://help.vtex.com/support) requesting a domain migration on the secure domain from Portal (Legacy) to VTEX IO.

 ---